3C0D/obsidian-explorer-shortcuts/README.md

 ## Key Features

 - **Efficient Copy/Cut and Paste**: Files and folders are highlighted when copied or cut, allowing you to navigate directly to the destination for pasting without dragging or using complex context menus.
+When pasting, you can choose to increment the name or replace the existing file/folder if a conflict occurs.
 - **Explorer-Editor Synergy**: Use arrow keys to browse files in the explorer, automatically displaying them in the editor.
 Right/left arrows reveal or collapse folders, enhancing file structure visualization.
 - **One-Key Actions**: Perform common file operations (rename, create, delete) with single key presses.

 ## Quick Help